 This only further legitimises the coalition.
 I would suggest a caption competition, but it would usher in a rain of golden comedy that should be saved for a panel show on the BBC.
 Needless to say; Don’t hassle the ‘Hoff.

-Anonymous asked: Hi, do you sleep?
+Anonymous said: Hi, do you sleep?
 Are you taking care of yourself?
 Your writing is eloquent and fortunately more tempered than your verbal ramblings.

 Hello, yes i do sleep, though not at the same times as most people.
 I am taking care of myself as best I can.
 Thank you very much, opinions only a mother could love.